ssdeanx/DevKit-AI/docs/11-troubleshooting.md

 ### GitHub Inspector

-#### **Q: I'm getting an error that says "GitHub API rate limit exceeded."
+#### **Q: I'm getting a "GitHub API rate limit exceeded" error.
 What should I do?**

-**A:** This is the most common issue when using the GitHub Inspector.
-The GitHub API limits the number of requests you can make without authentication.
+**A:** This is the most common issue and happens when you make too many requests to GitHub without an API key.

 **Solution: Use a Personal Access Token (PAT)**
+Using a PAT significantly increases your request limit.

 1.  **Generate a PAT:** Follow GitHub's official guide to [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+    -   **Important:** You need to use a **"classic"** token, not a "fine-grained" one.
-    -   When selecting scopes, you only need to grant `public_repo` access for public repositories.
-For private repositories, you will need to grant the full `repo` scope.
+    -   **Scopes:** For public repositories, you only need to grant the `public_repo` scope.
+For private repositories, you must grant the full `repo` scope.
 2.  **Add the PAT to DevKit:**
     -   Go to the **GitHub Inspector** view.
-    -   Paste your newly generated token into the "GitHub API Key (Optional)" field.
+    -   Paste your new token (it will start with `ghp_`) into the "GitHub API Key (Optional)" field.
 3.  **Reload:** Click "Load Repository" again.

-Your PAT is stored securely in your browser's local storage and is only used to make authenticated requests to the GitHub API, which provides a much higher rate limit.
+Your PAT is stored securely *only in your browser's local storage* and is never sent anywhere else.

+#### **Q: I've added my API key, but I'm getting an "Authentication failed" error.**

+**A:** This error means the key you provided is invalid, expired, or doesn't have the correct permissions.

+**Troubleshooting Steps:**
+1.  **Check the Token:** Double-check that you have copied the entire token correctly.
+2.  **Verify Token Type:** Ensure you created a **"classic"** Personal Access Token, not a "fine-grained" one.
+3.  **Check Scopes:** For private repositories, make sure your token has the full `repo` scope enabled.
+4.  **Check Expiration:** Ensure your token has not expired.
+You may need to generate a new one.

 #### **Q: The file tree is taking a long time to load or says it's "truncated."**